InnocentAnyaele/blog/README.md

 This backend API provides the following routes:

 ### User Routes
-- POST Sign up -> /api/user/signUp
+- POST Sign up -> /api/user/signUp -> username, password
-- POST Sign in -> /api/user/signIn
+- POST Sign in -> /api/user/signIn -> username, password
-- POST Log out -> /api/user/signOut

 After you sign in you will be provided with a token which you'll add to your 'Bearer token headers' to authenticate you.

 ### Blog Routes
 - GET View all blogs -> /api/blog
-- GET View blog -> /api/blog/{id}
+- GET View blog -> /api/blog/{blogId} ->
 - POST Create blog -> /api/blog
-- PUT Update blog -> /api/blog/{id}
+- PUT Update blog -> /api/blog/{blogId}
-- DELETE Delete blog -> /api/blog/{id}
+- DELETE Delete blog -> /api/blog/{blogId}

 **Note:** These routes require a JWT token in the request header, which is provided upon sign in.